vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

 Paul Teetor mentions in R Cookbook that volatility is measured as the standard deviation of daily log-returns.

-This makes log-returns very relevant to the subject of this post.
+This makes log-returns relevant to the subject of this post.
 In my quest to find "How does Lok Sabha Election effect Sensex", I've failed to find a direct correlation between the two.
 Using log-returns I can check if it makes the market volatile or, in a way, nervous.